Alex Marick: Storylines

 While being taken away by the police, Charlotte had a final revelation: She was not Alex or Anna's biological mother; they were the product of a cousin of the man Alex thought was her father.
 Charlotte had convinced the mother one of her twins had been stillborn, and then smuggled the child (Alex) out of the hospital, raising her as her own.
 Alex was devastated to learn her entire life had been a lie and she had a sister she never knew.

 With Charlotte out of the way, Alex expected to settle down with Edmund, but within a few days Dimitri revealed himself to her.
 He had been kidnapped by Charlotte's thugs and had fought with all his strength to keep Alex safe and bring her "mother" to justice.
-Alex was overjoyed to see him again and they made love immediately.
+Alex was overjoyed to see him again and they had sex immediately.
 Although Alex still felt strong emotions for Edmund, she felt a stronger bond with Dimitri and could not leave her husband's side again.
 Edmund grew increasingly irrational and both Dimitri and Alex were frightened by his behavior.
 In late 2000, she vanished while on board the Fidelity yacht.
 Dimitri was convinced Edmund was behind the kidnapping, but after a few months, he received a phone call.
 Alex was safe, but hidden away in secluded Canadian woods.
 She asked Dimitri not to track her down, but he and Edmund ignored her wishes.
 They burst into a cabin where they found an old man taking care of her.
 They were blindsided when Alex walked into the room and said the seriously ill woman was her twin sister, Anna.